Marvel's Spider-Man: The City That Never Sleeps: The Heist

 A few months after the events of the main game, the Maggia crime families are looking to fill the void in New York's criminal underworld left by Wilson Fisk's capture and Martin Li's defeat and disappearance.
-While trying to stop one of the families from stealing a painting on display at the Manhattan Museum of Contemporary Art, Spider-Man encounters Felicia Hardy/Black Cat, who damages the painting and steals a USB drive hidden within the frame before escaping.
-Mary Jane later informs him that Hammerhead's family is in possession of the drive, implying Felicia is working for them.
-Spider-Man pursues Felicia as she steals more of the drives, ultimately catching her, and she reveals that Hammerhead is forcing her to help him by holding her son hostage.
+While trying to stop one of the families from stealing a painting on display at the Manhattan Museum of Contemporary Art, Spider-Man encounters Black Cat, who breaks the painting in half and steals a USB drive hidden within the frame before escaping.
+Mary Jane later informs him that Hammerhead's family is in possession of the drive, implying Black Cat is working for them.
+Spider-Man pursues Black Cat as she steals more of the drives, ultimately catching her, and she reveals that Hammerhead is forcing her to help him by holding her son hostage.
 Believing himself to be the father, Spider-Man agrees to help rescue the boy.

-Meanwhile, Mary Jane learns that the drives contain the Maggia families' collective fortune and that Hammerhead has recently purchased a sizeable impregnable vault that could be used to hold Felicia's son.
-Spider-Man and Felicia infiltrate the warehouse where the vault is kept, but searching the shipping containers, Spider-Man learns that Hammerhead and his gang have been stealing impounded weapons and equipment from Sable International left behind after the Devil's Breath Crisis to gain an advantage in the gang war.
-As Spider-Man searches for Black-Cat at the vault, the latter betrays and locks the former inside, revealing that she lied about having a son to persuade him into helping her break into the vault, which contains the final drive: Hammerhead's.
+Meanwhile, Mary Jane learns that the drives contain the Maggia families' collective fortune and that Hammerhead has recently purchased a sizeable impregnable vault that could be used to hold Black Cat's son.
+Spider-Man and Black Cat infiltrate the warehouse where the vault is kept.
+Searching the shipping containers, Spider-Man learns that Hammerhead and his gang have been stealing impounded weapons and equipment from Sable International left behind after the Devil's Breath crisis to gain an advantage in the gang war.
+As Spider-Man searches for Black Cat at the vault, the latter betrays and locks the former inside, revealing that she lied about having a son to persuade him into helping her break into the vault, which contains the final drive: Hammerhead's.
 She has kept the drives for herself, so she could use the wealth to disappear.
 The drives she gave to Hammerhead were fakes.
-As Spider-Man escapes, he overhears Hammerhead ordering his goons to kill Felicia for her betrayal.
-Spider-Man attempts to warn Felicia, but arrives too late and watches as she is seemingly killed when explosives planted in her penthouse detonate.
+As Spider-Man escapes, he overhears Hammerhead ordering his goons to kill Black Cat for her betrayal.
+Spider-Man attempts to warn Black Cat, but arrives too late and watches as she is seemingly killed when explosives planted in her penthouse detonate.
 Later, Peter tells Mary Jane that Felicia's body wasn't found among the wreckage and that he is relieved not to be a father, though Mary Jane reassures him that he would make a great one someday, at the right time and with the right person.